Articles, whitepapers, reviews and more.

 Keep the conversation as concise and impactful as possible by focusing on tangible goals.
 If you're a consultant, the organization you're assessing is paying you for solutions and insight; the best way to provide this value is by giving them concrete tips, action plans, and direct goals that make your services feel immediately valuable.

-When individuals and teams have a clearly laid out course of actions and tasks, there's less friction to getting started.
-While you can't force your clients to complete your recommendations, they are more likely to do so when those recommendations are direct development opportunities sourced from trustworthy internal feedback.
+When individuals and teams have a clearly laid out course of action and tasks, there's less friction to getting started.
+While you can't force your clients to complete your recommendations, they are more likely to do so when those recommendations are direct development opportunities sourced from trustworthy 360 leadership assessment feedback.

 Not only is that good for the organization, but focusing on tangible goals is good for your own consulting brand.
 Some of the benefits for you include: